 2020 and 2021 have been horrifying years for humanity.
 Many exams have been postponed and one should use this time effectively.

 So, which part of the syllabus is more interesting to you?
-Share your thoughts in it in the comment section below.
+Share your thoughts in the comment section below.